Michele-Alberti/trails/README.md

 # Trails

-A simple app for designing mountain trails!
+A simple app for planning your journeys on hiking trails.

 ## Development environment setup